simoncozens/unicopedia-plus/README.md

 ### Filter Text

 - The **Filter Text** feature of the **Emoji Data Finder** utility displays in real time a list of basic data (symbol, short name, keywords, code) of all the Unicode emoji contained in a text string.
 - Text can by directly typed or pasted from the clipboard into the main input field.
-Clicking on the <kbd>Filter</kbd> button strips out all non-emoji characters.
+Click on the <kbd>Filter</kbd> button to strip out all non-emoji characters.
 - It is also possible to input predefined sets of emoji selected from the <kbd>Samples&nbsp;▾</kbd> pop-up menu.
 - As a convenience, the input field can be emptied using the <kbd>Clear</kbd> button.
 - *Fully-qualified* (keyboard/palette) emoji are presented in a standard way, while *non-fully-qualified* (display/process) emoji are shown in a distinctive muted (grayed out) style.